ecogovn/EWeb/resources/docs/1.0/flutter-android-setup.md

 ## Final Steps

-19. after uploading app in playstore, then you will get a sha1 key and sha256 key from playstore, add those keys in your project as
+19. after uploading app in playstore, then you will get a sha1 key and sha256 key from playstore, add those keys in your firebase project as

 <br>